Be prepared to fight for your child’s and your rights.

 4. Build a summary: Do a short written summary of your case – date the social worker came, when the child was taken or threatened, child’s age, what are the charges they are making against you and what the truth is, key injustices, upcoming court hearings, court orders, deadlines.
 This is useful for all kinds of situations where you have to explain your case and need support.

 5. Be careful about who you trust: Social workers can go to your child’s school and speak to teachers or other staff and are allowed to interview your child without your permission, though they must inform you.
-However, you, a family member or friend are entitled to be present and your child should always have someone they trust with them.
+However, you, a family member, friend or advocate are entitled to be present and your child should always have someone they trust with them.
 Do not rely on the teacher being neutral, because they may not be!

 6. Think about what you post: Social media keep in mind that social workers & other professionals (or your ex) can get information about you from facebook or other social media sites, so be very careful what you post there or lock down your account!
-If you’re already on child protection or in court, do not post anything that could identify your children as this will inevitably be used against you.
+If you’re already on child protection or in court, do not post anything that could identify your children as this will inevitably be used against you and could also be classed as contempt of court.

 7. Do not sign anything: Medical records – you do not have to allow access to your medical records.
-This needs your written consent but social workers often get you to sign for your children’s records, which they are allowed access to, and include your name.
+Social workers might ask you for them but they cannot force you to hand them over.
+You can give them a letter from your GP confirming that you’re in good health (mental and physical) and that should be enough.
+Just be aware that social workers often get you to sign for your children’s records, which they are allowed access to, and include your name, hoping you won’t notice!
 Read very carefully and do not sign anything that is requesting your information.

 8. Keep a list of services: Keep a list of mandatory or voluntary classes, counselling or other court-ordered ‘services’, all dates/times you attended, costs to you and proof of completion.
 If you’re not able to enrol or attend, document the date you tried, the reason you were not able to attend and anything that can confirm that you had a good reason.